react-cosmos/react-cosmos/CONTRIBUTING.md

   import type { Config } from 'react-cosmos-flow/config';
   ```

-* 3rd party projects can also benefit by Cosmos types by adding `react-cosmos-flow` to their dev dependencies.
+* 3rd party projects can also benefit from Cosmos types by adding `react-cosmos-flow` to their dev dependencies.
 Useful when writing a [custom proxy](#proxy-boilerplate).

 > Cosmos packages mustn't add `react-cosmos-flow` to their `dependencies`, because Flow annotations shouldn't be published along with the compiled output.

-> Let us know if you ever find unwanted Flow types in your node_modules because of Cosmos deps!
+Let us know if you ever find unwanted Flow types in your node_modules because of Cosmos deps!

 ### Playground ⇆ Loader communication